paul-london/Bioinformatics/Different Approaches to Pattern Matching/README.md

 | 🧬 Indexing           | K-mer Index (exact match), Subsequence Index (approximate match)|
 | 🧪 Approximate Search | Hamming Distance (≤2 mismatches, no indels)                    |
 | 🧰 Python Features    | Class-based design,

+## ⚙️ Usage
+To run this project locally, follow these steps:
+1. Copy the contents of this repository folder
+2. In cell 4 of the Jupyter Notebook, change the variable `p` to the desired pattern to match
+3. Run the remaining cells to compare each pattern matching method